18 Essential Japanese Ingredients For Your Kitchen!

 #15 Japanese Breadcrumbs (Panko)

-Panko is a Japanese ingredient made from crustless white bread to produce lighter and crunchier fried food compared to regular breadcrumbs.
-In my opinion, Panko is one of the most fun Japanese ingredients and is used to coat popular Japanese dishes such as tonkatsu, chicken katsu, and korokke (mashed potato cakes).
+Panko is a Japanese ingredient made from crustless white bread.
+This produces lighter and crunchier fried food compared to regular breadcrumbs.
+In our opinion, Panko is one of the most fun Japanese ingredients.
+We love using it to coat popular Japanese dishes such as tonkatsu, chicken katsu, and korokke (mashed potato cakes).

 → Shop now